 Our vintage doilies were pretty dry and absorbent and it took a lot of back and forth dipping into the paint for the girls.
 We found that if you use a spray bottle and spray it down with water first then it helps the paint spread and bleed into each other.
 Once, we did that it went a little faster and was easier for the girls to paint them.

 Aren’t they beautiful!
 The girls enjoyed painting them and made one right after the other.
 I joined in too and made several myself!
 We loved having a variety of sizes and trying different color schemes.

 Check it out!
 We were also pretty impressed with the paper towels we placed under our doilies!
 They left some pretty cool designs.

-Once the doilies are dry, fit and secure them in the embroidery hoops.
-Cut long strands of your ribbon and begin looping it around the bottom of the hoop through the doily holes.
-This step was a little tricky for my girls so they chose their colors and I did the looping.
+We cut long strands of yarn, twine, and lace ribbon and begin looping it around the bottom of the hoop through the doily holes.
+This step was a little tricky for my youngest so she chose her colors and I helped with the looping.

-We ran out of hoops to fit this doily so I threaded a string through the holes and around the hoop.
+We ran out of hoops to fit this smaller doily so I threaded some string through the holes of the doily and around the hoop.